codemash-io/CodeMash.Serverless.AWS.SAM.NodeJs-TS/README.md

 - **Tags**: You need to pass the account ID and project ID to the tags.
 That's how CodeMash can find lambda functions dedicated to CodeMash.

 - **S3 Bucket**: The deployment bucket facilitates lambda deployments.
-You can specify the `--s3-bucket` parameter as `cm-{projectId}`.
-For example, if your project ID is `a81050d8-170a-43bb-8099-a9ac53861b86`, you would specify `--s3-bucket cm-a81050d8-170a-43bb-8099-a9ac53861b86` in the `sam deploy` command.
-Alternatively, you can set `resolve_s3` to `true` in the `samconfig.toml` file.
+You can specify the `s3-bucket` parameter as `cm-{projectId}`.
+For example, if your project ID is `a81050d8-170a-43bb-8099-a9ac53861b86`, you would specify `s3-bucket = cm-a81050d8-170a-43bb-8099-a9ac53861b86`.
+Alternatively, you can set `resolve_s3` to `true` to have dynamically picked S3 bucket for your deployments.

 - **Region**: Specify the region where the lambda will be deployed.
 Consider where the CodeMash cluster resides for better performance and lower costs.

-Please refer to our documentation [here](https://docs.codemash.io/api/prerequisites) for more information.

 #### template.yaml